feltrix/VehicleRouting/README.md

 ./gradlew clean build && java -jar build/libs/vehicle-routing-0.0.1-SNAPSHOT.jar

-After started all endpoints should listed at: http://localhost:8080/swagger-ui.html
+After started all endpoints should be listed at: http://localhost:8080/swagger-ui.html

-If you want to reduce the response time of the endpoint /routes/optmize go on application-context and change: vr.ga.max-generations=2500 (minimum 500 is recomended)
+If you want to reduce the response time of the endpoint /routes/optmize go on application-context.properties and change it: vr.ga.max-generations=2500 (minimum 500 is recomended)